Skip to main content

 Course overview

-BA (Hons) Journalism and Publishing will develop your skills in digital and print publishing alongside multiplatform journalism.
-The course will prepare you for a range of rewarding careers in the media and publishing industries including in editorial, production and marketing.
+BA (Hons) Journalism and Publishing is a uniquely integrated degree that will develop your editorial, creative and commercial expertise, preparing you for a range of rewarding careers in the media and publishing industries including in editorial, production and marketing.
 It will also give you the tools you need to launch your own print and digital magazines or other media product.

 What to expect

 • Collaboration: This is a key aspect of the course, just like in the creative industries.
-As well as collaborating with your classmates, you’ll work on projects with students at UAL, as well as with external practitioners and industry experts.
+You’ll develop this key skill by working on projects with students as well as external practitioners and industry experts.

-• Editorial and business strategies: Understanding these is a key feature of the course, enabling you to make informed decisions on how to communicate with diverse audiences and build communities around your content.
+• Editorial and business strategies: Developing strategic understanding will enable you to make informed decisions on how to communicate with diverse audiences and build communities around your content.

 Industry experience and opportunities

-The Professional Practice unit will offer you the choice of work placement or collaborative industry project.
-Students have been successful in securing placements with media companies including Vogue, Dazed, Glamour, News UK, Elle, Monocle, National Geographic, Hearst Magazine Group, Harpers and Queen as well in the broader fields of PR and marketing.
-The Creative Futures unit will enable you to develop your own professional profile and focus on career options post-graduation.
+You’ll gain valuable industry access through guest lectures, alumni visits, employability events, practitioner led workshops, and our mentorship programme.
+The Professional Industry Practice unit in Year 2 will offer you the choice of work placement or collaborative industry project.
+The Creative Futures unit in Year 3 will enable you to develop your own professional profile and focus on career options after graduation.

 Mode of study